ashish-gehani/acm-rep-2025/content/cfposters/banner.md

   css_class:
 ---

-{{% callout warning %}}
-Under construction -- Will be completed soon.
-The text below is just a placeholder.
-{{% /callout %}}

-The ACM Conference on Reproducibility and Replicability is open for poster submissions.
-Each submission will consist of a 2-page extended abstract, including all content, following the ACM standard conference template.
-These 2-page abstracts will be reviewed for applicability and downselected for quality based on available poster space.
+The ACM Conference on Reproducibility and Replicability invites poster submissions showcasing innovative research and practical insights.
+Submissions should consist of a 2-page extended abstract, formatted according to the ACM standard conference template, clearly highlighting the contribution's relevance to reproducibility and replicability.
+Abstracts will undergo a review for applicability and will be competitively selected based on quality and available poster space.
 More details [here](#submissions).

+{{< cta cta_text="Important Dates" cta_link="#deadlines" cta_new_tab="false" >}}
-{{< cta cta_text="Submit -->" cta_link="https://easychair.org/conferences/?conf=acmrep24" cta_new_tab="false" >}}
+{{< cta cta_text="Submit -->" cta_link="https://easychair.org/my/conference?conf=acmrep2025" cta_new_tab="false" >}}

 We are using the following definitions of reproducibility and replicability as presented in the National Academies of Science, Engineering and Medicine report ["Reproducibility and Replication in Science"](https://doi.org/10.17226/25303) ([overview](https://www.nationalacademies.org/our-work/reproducibility-and-replicability-in-science)):